Kano-Wu/ICTCLAS_SpiltWord/README.md

-# little-code
-a hello-world for open source projects
+# a example of spilting words by ICTCLAS